Hometown: Philadelphia, Pennsylvania

 What has been your favorite moment on stage?

-I think the most memorable moment has been playing the Bartok Piano Concerto with Lang Lang and Courtney last year.
+I think the most memorable moment has been playing the Bartok Piano Concerto with Lang Lang and Courtney.
 It has an amazing timpani part.
-Also, I was incredibly moved, performing Elgar’s “Dream of Gerontius,” a beautiful piece that Courtney introduced to Jacksonville last year.
-Oh, and I’ll never forget the magical moment last year, when we performed Hansel and Gretel during “Now I lay me down to sleep,” when those gigantic angel puppets appeared to come out of a very strange and fantastic dream!
+Also, I was incredibly moved, performing Elgar’s “Dream of Gerontius,” a beautiful piece that Courtney introduced to Jacksonville.
+Oh, and I’ll never forget the magical moment when we performed Hansel and Gretel during “Now I lay me down to sleep,” when those gigantic angel puppets appeared to come out of a very strange and fantastic dream!

 We have the amazing Wilson, whose greatest talent is shedding.
 He’s an Aussie mix, but we call him an Australian shedding dog.
 We have a very good vacuum cleaner.